Baratza is one of the most prominent players in the grinding industry. In fact, this company only produces grinders.

 - Sette 270: The original version.
 It has 30 macro-settings and an additional nine micro-settings, giving you a total of 270 grind settings.
 This increased range is better if you want to get the shot timing just right.
 This model allows you to pre-program three different dose settings compared to only one on the Sette 30.

-- Sette 270 Wi: This is the top-end model that has weight-based dosing instead of time-based dosing.
+- Sette 270 Wi: This is the top-end model with weight-based dosing instead of time-based dosing.
 This model will give you the same amount of coffee every time due to its built-in scale.
 The Wi is intelligent (hence the ‘i’).
 It will gradually get more precise every time you run a particular bean through it.
-The first time the scale might be 0,3 grams off, but the second or third time, there’s a good chance that you’ll have the perfect dose in your portafilter.
+The first time the scale might be 0,3 grams off, but the second or third time, there’s a good chance you’ll have the perfect dose in your portafilter.

 Baratza has paid a lot of attention to how this thing was designed.

 Overall, it’s a beautiful although polarising design.
 It doesn’t look like any other grinder on the market.